superwebshare/SuperWebShare-WordPress-Plugin/README.txt

 #### Want to test to know how SuperWebShare works on a website?
 * Open [SuperWebShare.com](https://superwebshare.com/?utm_source=wordpress-plugin&utm_medium=wordpress-readme) in a supported device.
 See [FAQ to know the supported browsers](https://wordpress.org/plugins/super-web-share/#faq)
 * You can see a floating button at the bottom right corner
-* Tap on it, instantly you can see the native Web Share prompt with the applications, which you can share the page.
+* Tap on it; instantly, you can see the native Web Share prompt with the applications, which you can share on the page.
-* Tap on the icon of application from the prompt, and send.
+* Tap on the icon of the application from the prompt and send.
-* If the website is not supporting Native share option, you will notice the fallback popup which we created to make as a all in one intuitive Share plugin for your website with copy link option.
+* If the website does not support the Native Share option, you will notice the fallback popup where you can add the social media platforms via our Fallback settings, which we created to make an intuitive share plugin with a copy link option for your website.

 #### Requirments for working SuperWebShare?
-* The Website should be served fully via a secured origin, i.e., the green padlock should be there on the address for working Super Web Share.
+* The Website should be fully served via a secured origin, i.e., the green padlock should be on the address for a working Super Web Share.
-* Else by default, our fallback popup will show on those browsers where users can share via the major social sharing platforms like WhatsApp, Facebook, LinkedIn and Twitter and also comes with the Copy link option (on https sites).
+* Otherwise, by default, our fallback popup will show on browsers where users can share via major social sharing platforms like WhatsApp, Facebook, LinkedIn, and Twitter.
+It also comes with the Copy link option (on https sites).

 #### How to contribute?
-**You can easily contribute to the plugin by translating to your language**.
-Click on the link below, choose your language and start translating the strings in Development (trunk).
+**You can easily contribute to the plugin by translating it into your language**.
+Click on the link below, choose your language, and translate the strings into Development (trunk).

 * **[Translate plugin to your language](https://translate.wordpress.org/projects/wp-plugins/super-web-share/)**
 * Do you know coding?
 Then you can also contribute to this plugin via our [GitHub repository](https://github.com/superwebshare/super-web-share/) to make this the best one.